rajrahul03/rajrahul03/README.md

 Hi there 👋, I'm Rahul Raj V V, a DevOps and Azure Certified Solutions Architect, Speaker, and Mentor.
 I specialize in architecting, building, and delivering highly resilient, scalable, and distributed technology platforms with a cloud-first and agile mentality.
 My approach is strongly centered around customer-centricity and business-focused solution development.
 Over the years, I've demonstrated expertise in solution architecture and building full IT lifecycle solutions in a diverse set of industry verticals.

+## About Me

+- 🔭 I’m currently working on architecting a large-scale microservices architecture for a financial services company.
+- 🌱 I’m currently leading two major CNCF communities CNCG Riyadh,Saudi Arabia and Trivandrum,India
+- 👯 I’m looking to collaborate on open-source DevOps projects that improve developer productivity.
+- 🤔 I’m looking for help with optimizing CI/CD pipelines for Kubernetes deployments.
+- 💬 Ask me about DevOps best practices, cloud architecture, or containerization strategies.Cloud Native tools
+- 📫 How to reach me: You can connect with me on [LinkedIn](https://www.linkedin.com/in/rahulrajvv/).
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love traveling the world and enjoy the sceneries.

 ## Skills

 Here's a glimpse of the skills and technologies I bring to the table: